 Which rhymes and roughly translates :

 The Zeyrek complex is the second largest religious edifice in Istanbul after Hagia Sophia.
-The first building of the complex was erected by the Byzantine Empress Eirene Komnena between the years of 1118 and 1124 as a monastery and was dedicated to Christ Pontacrator *.
-The monastery complex included a hospital and a library.
-After the Empress’s death a year after the monastery was build, her husband Emperor John II Komnensos build a church in her memory near the monastery and dedicated it to Theotokos Eleusa **.
-In 1136 the Emperor build a third chapel connecting the monastery and the church together.
+The first building of the complex was erected by the Byzantine Empress Eirene Komnene between the years of 1118 and 1124 as a monastery and was dedicated to Christ Pantocrator The monastery complex included a hospital and a library.
+A year after the empress’s death the monastery was built.
+Later , her husband Emperor John II Komnenos build a church in her memory near the monastery and dedicated it to Theotokos Eleusa **.
+In 1136 the Emperor built a third chapel connecting the monastery and the church together.
 This last one was dedicated to Saint Michael.